 “You will never fit in,” Takwa jeered.

-Pahtia sighed and rolled his eyes, annoyed by his son-in-law’s continual failures, but then he noticed the blood running down Zachary’s fingers.
-The healer knew the cut could fester in this hot and humid rainforest, easily turning into a life-threatening infection.
-Not wanting his daughter’s scorn, he reluctantly offered to help the young man, saying, “Come with me.”
+Pahtia sighed and shook his head, but then he noticed the blood running down Zachary’s fingers.
+The healer knew the cut could fester in this hot humid rainforest, easily turning into a life-threatening infection.
+Not wanting his daughter’s scorn, he reluctantly offered to help the young man.
+“Come with me.”

-Zachary sighed with indignation.
+Zachary hung his head low with indignation.
 He hated relying on Pahtia for anything, but it was better than staying here among the other men.
-Takwa’s contempt was obvious even with his back turned to him.
+Takwa’s contempt was obvious even with his back toward him.

-As the two men walked along, a flock of blue-headed parrots scattered.
-On an overhead branch, a toucan studied them, its observant button eyes peering past its enormous black-tipped orange beak.
+As the two of them neared their destination, a flock of blue-headed parrots scattered.
+From an overhead branch, a toucan studied them, its observant button eyes peering past its enormous black-tipped orange beak.
 Squirrel monkeys, hidden in the trees, hooted.

-Meanwhile, Zachary sat near the ashes staring out the doorway, thinking about the ill-boding plane trail.
+Meanwhile, Zachary sat staring out the doorway, thinking about the ill-boding plane trail.
 “Pahtia?”

-The shaman stopped mixing, looking up.
+The old man stopped mixing, looking up.
 Deep creases surrounded his eyes.

-Zachary suggested, “Why don’t we visit Bechard and ask him about the plane?”
+“Why don’t we visit Bechard and ask him about the plane?”
+Zachary asked.

 “Never again!
 That spirit tricked us.”